 Now that the idea of a recipe is clear, let’s get started with the actual tutorial – sharing new blog posts on Facebook automatically.

 First, you need to install the Uncanny Automator plugin on your WordPress site.

 Well, the free version of the plugin allows you to use fewer triggers and actions on your WordPress site, but it still supports millions of recipe options that can be used an unlimited number of times.
-Also, it includes 1,000 free credits to try out third-party integrations like Slack, Google Sheets, Facebook, and more.
+Also, it includes 250 free app credits to try out third-party integrations like Slack, Google Sheets, Facebook, and more.

-On the other hand, Uncanny Automator Pro allows unlimited usage of the premium integrations, plus comes with additional features like scheduled actions.
+On the other hand, Uncanny Automator Pro allows unlimited usage of the app integrations, plus comes with additional features like scheduled actions.
 And of course, Uncanny Automator Pro users can use all the available triggers and actions on your website.

 So you should consider upgrading to the premium version to gain access to all the features.

 To follow this tutorial, you can use the free version of the plugin.
 But you’ll need the premium version for unlimited usage.